tbutler1132/numinous-systems/README.md

 ## How to Read This Repo

-This repository is structured around a simple loop:
+The structure follows a feedback loop: sense what's happening, update assumptions, act.

-- Logs record events and actions
+- **Logs** — record events and actions
-- Feedback captures relevant signals
+- **Feedback** — capture relevant signals
-- Models describe current assumptions
+- **Models** — describe current assumptions
-- Artifacts are durable outputs
+- **Artifacts** — durable outputs

+Each **Node** (person, org, project) runs this loop independently.
+The longer-term aim is a distributed network of such nodes—coordinating through signals rather than feeds, preserving agency rather than optimizing engagement.

 Structure is added only when needed.
 Changes reflect use rather than planning.

-This repository may evolve.
-Nothing here is assumed to be final.

 ## Contributing